 If you have had a bankruptcy or foreclosure in the past, it may affect your ability to get a new mortgage.
 Unless the bankruptcy or foreclosure was caused by situations beyond your control, we generally require two to four years to pass after the bankruptcy or foreclosure.
 It is also important that you re-established an acceptable credit history with new loans or credit cards.

 Generally, the income of self-employed borrowers is verified by obtaining copies of personal (and business, if applicable) federal tax returns for the most recent two-year period.
-However, based on your entire financial situation, we may not need full copies of your tax returns.

 We review and average the net income from self-employment that is reported on your tax returns to determine the income that can be used to qualify.
 We do not consider any income that has not been reported as such on your tax returns.
 Typically, we need at least a one- or two-year history of self-employment to verify that your self-employment income is stable.